pmhahn/pmhahn.github.io/_posts/2022-08-02-docker-102-faster-image-building.md

 Therefore it is important to write efficient and correct `Dockefiles`:

-1. Put steps which change infrequently first like installing base packages from Debian or PyPI: If you dependency do not change often these layers stay unchanged for a long time and can be re-used many time speeding up many builds.
+1. Put steps which change infrequently first like installing base packages from Debian or PyPI:
+   If you dependency do not change often these layers stay unchanged for a long time and can be re-used many time speeding up many builds.
-2. Add your ever changing code as late as possible: That way only the last few layers need to be re-build each time.
+2. Add your ever changing code as late as possible:
+   That way only the last few layers need to be re-build each time.
-3. Be careful with volatile data and when the current time is important: Your `apt-get update &amp;&amp; apt-get install` command may not pick up the latest package versions as `docker` decides to re-use the layer from a previous build.
+3. Be careful with volatile data and when the current time is important:
+   Your `apt-get update && apt-get install` command may not pick up the latest package versions as `docker` decides to re-use the layer from a previous build.
 4. Minimize the number of `RUN` commands: each command adds an additional layer to your image, which must be downloaded.
-It also may lead to strange caching issues and may increase the net image size unnecessarily due to temporary data: For example `apt-get update` will downloaded the Debian package index files and store them below `/var/lib/apt/lists/`.
+   It also may lead to strange caching issues and may increase the net image size unnecessarily due to temporary data:
+   For example `apt-get update` will downloaded the Debian package index files and store them below `/var/lib/apt/lists/`.
    Your final image probably will not need them as you don't expect your users to do a `apt-get install` within your image.
    On the other hand you will get into trouble yourself, when you re-build the image and do that `apt-get install` yourself in a later step as your index files might be out-of-date by than and do no longer match what is on the ever changing Debian repository servers.
-5. If you ever get into caching issues (on your own host) delete any previous image from your `dockerd` by using `docker image rm …`: That way the old layers will be deleted too and `docker build` will no longer find the layers cached locally.
+5. If you ever get into caching issues (on your own host) delete any previous image from your `dockerd` by using `docker image rm …`:
+   That way the old layers will be deleted too and `docker build` will no longer find the layers cached locally.

 ## Docker-in-Docker